OrdoLuminis/ordoluminis.github.io/_posts/2025-09-07-repentance-and-faith.markdown

 1\.
 Mt.
 3:8-10.<br>
 2\.
 Gal.
 5:22-23; Jn 15:4-5; 1Cor.
 3:6-7.<br>
 3\.
 Ac.
 3:19-20,26; 26:20; Re.
 2:5.<br>
 4\.
+Matt.
+22:14; John 6:44; 15:16; Eph.
+1:4-5.<br>
+5\.
 Ac.
 11:18; 2Tim.
 2:25.<br>
-5\.
+6\.
 2Cor.
 7:10.<br>
-6\.
+7\.
 Luk.
 24:47; Ac.
 2:38; 3:19; 5:31.
 </small>

 <!-- perpetually unrepentant -->

 <p style="text-indent:2em;">
-Those who practice lifestyles of sin&mdash;the perpetually unrepentant<sup>7</sup>&mdash;will not enter the Kingdom of Heaven;<sup>8</sup> not because they fail to do works&mdash;that would be legalism&mdash;but because they're unregenerate.<sup>9</sup> The God-given contrition and inward resolve to turn from sin, known as repentance, is a consequence of regeneration and inseparably linked to genuine faith as its fruit.
-Only those with genuine faith receive this new nature.<sup>10</sup> The practitioners of evil&mdash;the irreligious, unrepentant, and self‑deceived&mdash;thus show great evidence that they are not truly born‑again.<sup>9,3</sup> Dr. J. I. Packer (2020), who earned his Ph.D. from the University of Oxford, articulates:</p>
+Those who practice lifestyles of sin&mdash;the perpetually unrepentant<sup>8</sup>&mdash;will not enter the Kingdom of Heaven;<sup>9</sup> not because they fail to do works&mdash;that would be legalism&mdash;but because they're unregenerate.<sup>10</sup> The God-given contrition and inward resolve to turn from sin, known as repentance, is a consequence of regeneration and inseparably linked to genuine faith as its fruit.
+Only those with genuine faith receive this new nature.<sup>11</sup> The practitioners of evil&mdash;the irreligious, unrepentant, and self‑deceived&mdash;thus show great evidence that they are not truly born‑again.<sup>10,3</sup> Dr. J. I. Packer (2020), who earned his Ph.D. from the University of Oxford, articulates:</p>

 <blockquote>
 The idea that there can be saving faith without repentance, and that one can be justified by embracing Christ as Saviour while refusing him as Lord, is a destructive delusion (p.
 177).